dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 ### Configure TestApp BSP

 Open the TestApp\_bsp project and open "system.mss".
 Click "Modify this BSP's Settings".
-Enable "xilisf" and "lwip202" in the suported libraries pane.
+Enable "xilisf" and "lwip202" in the supported libraries pane.
 Select "xilisf" in the navigation tree view.
 Set the "serial\_flash\_family" type to 5 (Spansion).
-Select lwip202 in the navigation tree and
+S

 Click "Regenerate BSP sources".
+Probably the build will fail.
+There is a bug in Vivado 2018.2 lwip202, it does not define some xadapter code required to compile using EthernetLite.
+There is a [patch]() available.
+The patch has been applied manually in the example repository.
+Be care full not to regenerate the BSP sources as this will remove the patch.

+The changes can be viewed by looking at this diff: git diff 69b53308d4d4690ab77b53d72262df3ee429e0b d45cd8645e9563a86cef6648e0a15483d39f63f9 '*.c'

 ### Configure the TestApp

+The peripherial test application does not need any configuring.

-## Flashing the user application
+### Flashing the user application

 Run the "Flash TODO" command.
 Select generate SREC, select the user application elf file.
-Select the flash memory part TODO and address TODO (should be the same as the address set in the bootloader).
+Click the "Program Flash" menu item in the Xilinx menu.
+Select the TestApp.elf file "image file".
+The offset should be 0x003D0900 (as configured in the bootloader).
+The flash type is "s25fl128sxxxxx0-spi-x1\_x2\_x4".
+Tick "convert elf file to bootable SREC...".
+Check "verify after flash".
+And finish by clicking "Program".

 Reset the Nexys4 DDR by pressing the "prog" button.
 The bootloader should start loading and eventually run the user application.
 The user application will print various test messages.
 The RGB LED connected to the GPIO should react to one of the tests.

-## Microblaze Debug Module (MDM)

-## Processor System Reset

-There are two CPU reset blocks.
-One is controls the Microblaze and other 100 MHz clock domain components.
-The other controls the reset of the DDR2 Ram controller and is part of the user\_clock (output of the DDR2 controller) domain.

-## Connecting the IP blocks

-## Constraints (XDC) file

-The Digilent xdc file for the Nexys4 DDR does not contain the pinout of the DDR2 RAM.

-## Bootloader
+The last tests will test the Ethernetlite interface (you'll see the Ethernet LEDs blinking twice).

-  1. Launch the SDK
+## Committing the SDK code
-  2. Create a project with template "SPI SREC Bootloader" 2.1.
-Set the TODO address
-    2.2.
-Set the ....
-  3.

-The sine [phase step](https://docs.google.com/spreadsheets/d/1zl4uNqo22D30khxiX1On5RydeTHjTQGgfvHI6CXL8H8/edit?usp=sharing)  calculations in this section can also be found on Google sheets.

-The VHDL code can be found in the [i2s\_sender](https://github.com/dwjbosman/I2S\_sender) repository.

-TODO block design: spi set to winbond, ram size mb. git add src/sdk/hardware/mb_design_wrapper.hdf git add src/sdk/workspace/Bootloader

-add .gitignore to Bootloader_bsp
+First add .gitignore files to a number of folders to ignore logging files:

+  src/sdk/workspace/Bootloader_bsp/.gitignore:
   *.o
   *.a

-git add Bootloader_bsp
-git add TestApp

-mb_design_wrapper_hw_platform_0/.gitignore
-cache

-add .gitignore to TestApp_bsp
+  src/sdk/workspace/TestApp_bsp/.gitignore:
   *.o
   *.a
-git add TesTestApp

-.metadata/.gitignore
+  src/sdk/workspace/mb_design_wrapper_hw_platform_0/.gitignore:
+  cache

+  src/sdk/workspace/.metadata/.gitignore:
   *.log
   .lock

-sdk/.gitignore
+  src/sdk/.gitignore:
   *.jou
   *.log

+  git add src/sdk/hardware/mb\_design\_wrapper.hdf
+  git add src/sdk/workspace/Bootloader
+  git add src/sdk/workspace/Bootloader\_bsp
+  git add src/sdk/workspace/TestApp
+  git add src/sdk/workspace/TestApp\_bsp
+  git add src/sdk/workspace/mb\_design\_wrapper\_hw\_platform\_0
+  git add src/sdk/workpace/.metadata

+  git commit --message "Added bootloader and test application with patched lwip202"

+# Conclusion

+  1. Creating the basic Microblaze architecture running requires many configuration steps.
+While writing this tutorial I had one working reference project and created a new project describing each step.
+The first time I ended up with a bootloader that did not fit in the BRAM.
+Somehow, somewhere the Microblaze cache size was set to 16 kB, instead of the required 32 kB.
+I suspect the block automation step to be the culprit.
+Luckily by checking the linker script in the SDK this was easy to find and correct.
+  2. When working in Linux check your Locale settings as described in the tutorial.
+If set wrongly the MIG7 wizard will not snow essential settings.
+  3. The Eclipse SDK crashed a few times resulting in a locked SDK which could not be restarted.
+Remove .lock files from the .metadata in src/sdk/workspace to get it working again.

+The VHDL code can be found in the [Basic\_microblaze](https://github.com/dwjbosman/basic\_microblaze) repository.